UserProjekt/DaVinci_TC00/README.md

 # DaVinci_TC00
-A simple solution to the Sony FX3 timecode reading error caused by Adobe Premiere Pro.
+A simple solution to the Sony FX3/FX30 Camera timecode reading error caused by Adobe Premiere Pro.

 For unknown reasons, Adobe Premiere Pro is unable to read the original timecode from FX3 footage.
 Instead, it defaults to a timecode of 00:00:00:00, both in the Premiere interface and in the exported XML.
 This creates a serious problem when attempting to rebuild the editing timeline from this XML.